knowledgecode/WebSocket-for-Android/README.md

 ## Product requirements
  - Java 1.6
  - Android 2.1 (API 7) or higher (recommend 4.0 (API 14) or higher)
- - PhoneGap 2.2.0 or higher
+ - PhoneGap 2.2.0 or higher (not available on 3.0+)

 ## Preparation for use in Android
 ### src/org/apache/cordova/plugin/